 A customer journey map is a chart that includes certain actions customers take to achieve specific goals as well as the emotions and experiences they have while doing this.
-It helps companies understand consumers, predict their behavior, provide customers with a smooth user experience, and improve marketing strategy based on customer demand, needs, and preferences.
+It helps companies understand consumers, predict their behavior, provide customers with a smooth user experience, and improve their marketing strategy based on customer demand, needs, and preferences.

 The video below will provide you with the definition of a customer journey map and some essential facts you should know.